 If you’ve ever had to edit audio in your filmmaking career, you’ll know the burden of receiving the sound recording and the first thing you hear is unwanted background noise creeping into each and every scene.
-However, it’s not all bad.
-There are plenty of ways now to correct that pesky background noise creeping into your masterpiece.
+In this guide, we show you how to remove background noise in Premiere Pro.

 Firstly we advise you to create the best possible recording environment when you are filming your latest scene, prevention is important!
 Try removing any potential pieces of equipment that may cause additional background noise whilst you film.

 You may also be interested in reading: How to remove background noise in Adobe Audition